roblox-compilers/roblox-py/DEV.md

 Contributions would be greatly appreciated!

 ## Big
-- Add return getfenv() or something like that to the end of pip packages
 - Redo import
-- Fix the slicing bug

 ## Post-release
 - Enable C/C++ and add loader for install and uninstall